adriankobras/swiftGPT/README.md

 Welcome bright wearing so to N
 ```

-Not bad for a character-level model after 3 minutes of training on a home computer.
 Note: In case you don't use a Apple Silicon Mac, you have to set `--device=cpu`.